lsaavedr/LowPower_Teensy3/README.md

 ```

 **example sketch: using the "Idle" function:**<br>
-The `Idle` function will sleep for a few clock cycles so this makes it great canidate for use in
+The `Idle` function will sleep for a few clock cycles so this makes it great candidate for use in
 "waiting" loops.
 Even though the it will only sleep for a very short period of time it can save
 some power by a cumulative effect.
 This example uses the `Idle` function when no USB Serial data
-is availible.
+is available.
 ```c
 #include <LowPower_Teensy3.h>